Mimmofalena/love-calculator-app/README.md

 # love-calculator-app
+Made with Javascript, HTML and plain CSS.
- Simple project to improve math skills, DOM manipulatin and CSS
+ Simple project to improve DOM manipulation, Javascript and CSS